interconnectit/quizzlestick/readme.txt

 == Frequently Asked Questions ==

-= Is there any limit to the number of quizzes I can create?= As quizzes are a post type, there is no limit to the number of quizzes and they will be displayed in the same way your posts are!
+= Is there any limit to the number of quizzes I can create? = As quizzes are a post type, there is no limit to the number of quizzes and they will be displayed in the same way your posts are!

 == Changelog ==